Martian Monkey: Present day

 The Martian Monkey is now on display in the Georgia Bureau of Investigation mini-museum, along with other notable items, such as an illegal moonshine still and the fibers that solved the Atlanta child murders.
 The exhibit is showcased along with the news report that was published at the time.

 In the media

 Nate DiMeo retold this story in "Every Night Ever", episode 67 of his podcast The Memory Palace.

 The story was featured in season 6, episode 8 of the Travel Channel show Mysteries at the Museum.

-In "Steel Ball Run", in the backstory of Steven Steel, it is mentioned that Steven's career went into shambles after a hoax similar to that of the Martian Monkey was revealed.